AGENDA, DAY 1, JUNE 9TH

 EU CRITICAL MINERALS PRIORITIES FOR MILITARY APPLICATIONS

-PROVINCIAL SUPPORT FOR DEFENCE-CRITICAL MINERALS AND SUPPLY CHAINS
+MOBILIZING UK EXPORT FINANCE FOR DEFENCE-CRITICAL MINERALS SUPPLY CHAINS

 NETWORKING BREAK